 On today’s date in 1967, former Prime Minister Lester B. Pearson lit “the Expo flame” to open the 1967 International and Universal Exposition, now commonly referred to as Expo 67, in Montréal, Que.

-A story published by the Toronto Daily Star on the following day, April 28, explained how a “series of minor snafus kept the crowd of VIPs in a state of seat-edge nervousness throughout the ceremony, which had to run strictly to schedule because it was being televised by satellite to Europe.”
+A story published by the Toronto Daily Star the next day explained how a “series of minor snafus kept the crowd of VIPs in a state of seat-edge nervousness throughout the ceremony, which had to run strictly to schedule because it was being televised by satellite to Europe.”

 “Speeches ran overtime, Pearson had to make two attempts to light the Expo flame, the British Union Jack was raised upside down—a signal of distress—and Michener got the fair opened two minutes too soon.”